Maple-Sage Sausage Patties are so flavorful and so easy to prepare.

 Trust me on this one, make these Maple-Sage Sausage Patties, and you’ll never order the fast food variety again.
-Well, you might, I mean, I probably will at some point, too, but these are so packed with flavor, and amazing by themselves, or even better when you use them in an Egg and Sausage Breakfast Sandwich (recipe to come!).
+Well, you might, I mean, I probably will at some point, too, but these are so packed with flavor, and amazing by themselves, or even better when you use them in an Egg, Cheese and Sausage Breakfast Sandwich!

 Maple-Sage Sausage Patties

 - 2 tsp fresh sage minced (or 1 teaspoon dried)